Tenants

 Holding Deposit

-Defined as one weeks rent, calculated as the monthly rent *4.3.
+Defined as one weeks rent, calculated as the monthly rent divided by 4.35.

 To reserve a property, we do not charge you a fee.
 However, we do ask you to pay a holding deposit which will be used as part payment towards for first month’s rent.
 If the landlord withdraws you will receive a full refund.
 A holding deposit must be repaid to the tenant within 15 calendar days of payment, known as the deadline for agreement, but it can be extended by agreement of both parties in writing.

-• the tenant fails to choses not to or take reasonable steps to enter the tenancy agreement
+• the tenant fails to chooses not, or not take reasonable steps, to enter into the tenancy agreement.

 This will be considered by the agent/landlord and negotiations on any cost will be determined on an individual circumstances.
 However, it should be noted that there is no guarantee that the landlord would agree to a proposed early termination and where no such agreement is made the tenant (contract holder) will remain liable for the total sums as required in the AST/ Occupation contract.
 The landlord is fully within their rights to be paid for entirety of the tenancy.